klalicki/dweb2/src/content/classes/01-welcome/lesson.md

 date: 08/25/2025
 ---

-# Welcome to Your First Class
+# Welcome to Design for the Web 2

-This is the content for the first class.
+Welcome!